azamatsmith/wildsmith/src/pages/blog/2018/07-02-2018-using-remote-resources-with-gatsby/index.md

 `;
 ```

 This post is an example of how you can use your external APIs as Gatsby data sources.
-Coming soon in another post on how to retrieve external images during build time so that you may use them with `Gatsby Image`.
+Coming soon is another post on how to retrieve external images during build time so that you may use them with `Gatsby Image`.